under4mhz/microbee/docs/index.md

     ./build/ubee512 --model=p128k -a ~/Downloads/128k_premium_master_ds40/128k_premium_master_ds40.dsk

-uBee512 has a whole bunch of other functions such creating disks and debugging the CPU.
+uBee512 has a large list of other functions such creating disks and debugging the CPU.
 In the uBee window right click to bring up the menu.
 Selecting Console will bring up a window that allows commands from the command line (listed in --help) into the emulator while running.
 This allows the entry of debugger comands.
 The commands must still have the preceding double dash as per the command line.

     ./build/ubee512 --help